 How to avoid immigration scams

-Unfortunately, immigration scams or frauds are common in the United States.
+Unfortunately, immigration scams are common in the United States.
 Sometimes it is hard to know what is a legitimate service and what is a scam.
 Do not pay money or give your personal information until you are completely sure!
 If you pay someone and later discover that it was a scam, it is difficult to get your money back.

 If you are not sure if someone is scamming you, try to get a second opinion.
 You can search for immigration lawyers here.
-If you are an ASAP member, you can also email a question to ASAP at info@asylumadvocacy.org and include your ASAP member ID.
+If you are an ASAP member, you can also email a question to ASAP at [email protected] and include your ASAP member ID

 Please keep reading for information about how to avoid immigration scams.